 BAND: This Sportsmatic comes with a light brown leather strap, with cream-colored stitching and gold hardware.
 It also comes with a dark blue and orange nylon NATO strap, also with stainless-steel hardware.

 CRYSTAL: Domed acrylic crystal in excellent condition – no scratches.

-CROWN: Original unsigned and mostly recessed crown.
+CROWN: Unsigned and mostly recessed crown.